MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

 <!-- ====================================================================== -->
 ## Acknowledging a purchase

-The payment response will return a "purchase token" string, which can be used for direct communication between the developer's server and the service provider beyond the Digital Goods API.
+The payment response returns a "purchase token" string, which can be used for direct communication between the developer's server and the service provider beyond the Digital Goods API.
 Such communication can allow you (the developer) to independently verify information about the purchase before granting entitlements.

 Some stores might require that you (the developer) acknowledge a purchase after the purchase has succeeded, to confirm that the purchase has been recorded.